cj0x39e/retrying-dynamic-import/README.md

 Finished.

-### How it works

-1. “import(’a.js’)” fails.
-2. I change ‘a.js’ to ‘a.js?t=xxxxxx’ and try again.
-3. just that.

 ### About Vite "build.modulePreload" option

 If the value of the "build.modulePreload" option is true(the default value is true). you can't use this lib directly, because if preload fails, the dynamic import will fail directly.